AnmolS99/Chess-AI/README.md

 ### Move ordering

-To make the chess AI faster, we want to prune as many branches ass possible.
+To make the chess AI faster, we want to prune as many branches as possible.
 To do this we could order the moves, so that we look at the best ones first.
 Typically these are moves that capture the opponents pieces.
 By looking at at these moves first, the algorithm became roughly twice as fast!

 ### Piece square evaluation

 Alpha-beta pruning makes the chess AI faster, but not any better.
 To improve the skills of the AI, we need to improve the evaluation function.
 In other words, the evaluation function needs to give a better estimate of truly how good a position is.

 As a start we evaluated a state solely based on the material difference between the players.
-This is a simple and naive approach, as a lot of states (may be advantagous for black or white) may have the same material difference.
+This is a simple but naive approach, as a lot of states (may be advantagous for black or white) may have the same material difference.
 A better approach would be to look at the positions of the different pieces.
 It is, for example, known that having control of the centre of the board is generally good, or that you want to avoid having knights on the edge of the board.
 We can incorprate this knowledge by using piece square evaulation tables.
 These tables lets us assign a value for each piece depending on their position.
 You could do this for all pieces for each player and look at the difference.
 I decided to add this difference to the evaluation function, and saw huge improvements in the skill level of the AI, especially in the opening play.

 ### Evaluating bots